eclipse-rdf4j/rdf4j/site/content/documentation/maven-eclipse-project/index.md

 ---

 # Getting Started with rdf4j, Maven, and Eclipse
-The link:/programming/[rdf4j programmer documentation] is pretty extensive, but also perhaps a bit daunting,  especially if you are relatively new to rdf4j, or indeed to tools like Eclipse IDE or Apache Maven.
+The [rdf4j programmer documentation](../programming) is pretty extensive, but also perhaps a bit daunting,  especially if you are relatively new to rdf4j, or indeed to tools like Eclipse IDE or Apache Maven.
 To help you get started, I will explain step by step how to use these tools to create a simple application.

 NOTE: using Maven or Eclipse is not required if you want to use rdf4j.
 These are simply very useful tools for quickly getting a Java project started.
 Maven is good because it allows you to just define which libraries you want to use and never worry about any further third-party libraries you might need, and Eclipse IDE is good because it has good integration with Maven, code completion features, and is just generally a great Java development environment.